McDonald's Tweet Blasts President Trump, And Is Quickly Deleted

 While people posting those early responses didn't seem to believe the message reflected a shift in McDonald's public stance on America's leadership, several of them did say that they're now planning to eat a Big Mac today.

-Other reactions came from Trump supporters — within an hour, one Twitter user had asked McDonald's, "Why would you post this!
+Other reactions came from Trump supporters — within an hour, one Twitter user had asked McDonald's: "Why would you post this!
 You think it's ok to insult our president?
 For the record Obama was a failure!"

 That tweet included a new hashtag, #BoycottMcDonalds.